-PROGRESSION REQUIREMENTS
+PROGRESSION REQUIREMENTS:

-The Prelicensure BSN Program requires that students:
+The Pre-licensure BSN Program requires that students:

-- Maintain a cumulative GPA of 2.67 or higher - Achieve a satisfactory score on the nursing admission test (i.e. HESI), given at the end of freshmen year or before enrollment in the first nursing course (i.e. NUR 200); may repeat one time only. - Complete nursing courses in the order listed in the program sequence plan. - Complete the nursing program within five (5) calendar years of the start of the first nursing course (NUR 200). - A maximum of only two (2) nursing courses (clinical, non-clinical or elective) may be repeated. - A nursing course (clinical, non-clinical or elective) may only be repeated once. - Pass the theory, lab and clinical requirements of each nursing course concurrently.
+- Maintain a cumulative GPA of 2.67 or higher - Achieve a satisfactory score on the nursing admission test (i.e., HESI A2), given at the end of the freshman year or before enrollment in the first nursing course (i.e., NUR 200); students may repeat this test one time only. - Complete nursing courses in the order listed in the program sequence plan. - Complete the nursing program within five (5) calendar years of the start of the first nursing course (NUR 200). - A maximum of only two (2) nursing courses (clinical, non-clinical or elective) may be repeated. - A nursing course (clinical, non-clinical or elective) may only be repeated once.

+- Students are permitted only two attempts to successfully complete a nursing course.
+A withdrawal is considered an attempt. - Pass the theory, lab and clinical requirements of each nursing course concurrently.
 A clinical grade of "Unsatisfactory" will result in a clinical failure, which is equivalent to a course grade of "F". - Pass all nursing courses with a grade of "C+" or better. - In addition to meeting the general University requirements, all science courses must be completed with a grade of "C+" or better.
 A required science course may only be repeated once and must be completed at Immaculata University. - Maintain satisfactory personal performance that is consistent with professional responsibility and accountability.
 Clinical performance and behavior must be in compliance the ANA Nursing Scope and Standards of Practice and the Ethical Code. - Meet Attendance Requirements: Students are required to attend all scheduled learning activities (class, lab, and clinical) since they are essential to meet the course and program objectives.
 Excessive classroom absences may jeopardize the student's ability to master the course objectives.
 All clinical and lab absences must be made up to meet course and program objectives.
 An additional fee may be charged.

-Note: The nursing progression requirements may be revised in order to meet the guidelines or requirements of the Prelicensure BSN program's regulatory bodies.
+Note: The nursing progression requirements may be revised in order to meet the guidelines or requirements of the Pre-licensure BSN program's regulatory bodies.